A Sneak Peek...

 This show amazingly conveys the added value that this band had in live performances.
-The energetic, heavy and powerful sound, that was fundamentally different from the sound of the masterpiece album "Tommy", released a year earlier.
+The energetic, heavy and powerful sound, which was fundamentally different from the sound of the masterpiece album "Tommy", was released a year earlier.

 The recordings underwent an extremely minimalist edit that included reducing of the crowd noises and adding a "delay" effect to some of the tracks, so what we hear today on this album is almost identical to what the audience experienced on that historic day.